AemikaChow/AiDLab-fAshIon-Data/README.md

 - &nbsp;Images are collected from the Internet or created by us; Labels in these datasets are all manually annotated;
 - &nbsp;Logic of organizing these datasets is to take more consideration from the fashion side, [CLICK](https://arxiv.org/pdf/2105.03050.pdf) to find more details;
-- &nbsp;The datasets are intended for research purposes only and as such cannot be used commercially.
-In addition, please cite the reference when the dataset is used in any academic and research reports.
 - &nbsp;For some datasets that need PASSWORD, please send email to xingxingzou@aidlab.hk for further inquiry;